monktastic/blog/pages/consciousness.md

 ---
 layout: page
-title: Keeping things straight
+title: Consciousness as the ontological primitive
-description: Learning how to not be confused
+description:
 ---

 Let us try to unravel our metaphysics.
 To do so, we will need to use poetic